sazonovanton/SirChatalot/README.md

 ...
 ```
 Keep in mind that you should also set `FunctionCalling` to `True` in the `./data/.config` file (see [Function calling](#function-calling)).
+If `SearchEngine` is not set, web search functionality will not be enabled.
 SirChatalot will only have information about the first 5 results (title, link and description).
 It can try to open only links provided (or from history), but will not walk through the pages when using web search.
 `URLSummary` parameter is used to tell the bot to summarize the content of the page.